JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 it contains the methods you see called from the pipeline engine.

-the service as all services extend the targetStrategy with the correct strategy type.
+the cache service, as all other services, extend the targetStrategy with the targeted strategy type.

 it is then in charge of exposing methods to the pipeline to call, in this case `put()` and `get()` and determines what will be processed, and what will be the fallback for the service.
 This service gives a great deal of flexibility to skip steps if desired, or allows to implement an in-house feature-flag configurable by external markers.